BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/2-proxy-space.md

 ## Initialization

 To push a proxy space onto the stack, we first have to boot the server because the proxy space lives and operates on an audio server instance of *scsynth*.
-The following line suffice to push an environment representing the server side proxy space onto the stack:
+The following line suffices to push an environment representing the server side proxy space onto the stack:

 ```isc
 p = ProxySpace.push(s.boot); // s.boot returns s